Groundworks Art Lab Summer Camps

 About

-Groundworks Art Lab Summer Camps offer hands-on studio activities such as clay and ceramics hand-building, building functional pottery and creative sculpture, and wheel-throwing with trimming and glazing.
-Campers also take part in relief printing, block carving, printmaking, stamp making, screen printing, collage, printing with Legos, woodworking with woodworking tools, and blacksmithing.
-Summer camps invite kids to explore clay, metal, wood, print, or glass in medium-focused camps that use real tools and materials.
+Groundworks Art Lab Youth Summer Camps offer hands-on studio art activities such as clay hand-building and ceramics hand-building, building functional pottery and creative clay sculpture, wheel-throwing, trimming and glazing clay, relief printing, block carving, printmaking, stamp making, screen printing, collage, printing with Legos, woodworking with supervised use of woodworking tools, and blacksmithing in a blacksmith shop.
+Each medium-focused camp uses real tools and materials in areas like clay, metal, wood, print, and glass.
+Print Camps use sharp tools and permanent inks and are described as just for older kids, and Wood Camps cover the basics of woodworking tools under supervision and are only for older kids.

 • Ages: 6–16 years old

-Testimonials from students include: “I love the community and the helpfulness, kindness, and patience from every teacher.
-This place could be very intimidating but instead it is warm and welcoming!” and “It feels like home here.
-The instructors and teaching assistants are great.
-There’s a lovely energy to make all feel welcome.”
+One Groundworks student describes the community and the helpfulness, kindness, and patience from every teacher, saying the place could be very intimidating but instead feels warm and welcoming.
+An adult student says it feels like home, notes that the instructors and teaching assistants are great, and mentions there is a “lovely energy to make all feel welcome.”

 Is this your business?
 There is no cost, but you will be asked to sign up or log in.